lexxai/batch-subtitle-translator/README.md

 Translate new chunk with 50 chars
 Translate new chunk with 63 chars
 Translate new chunk with 67 chars
-['1.
-My name is Tina and I am a software engineer at Google.', '2.
-As a software engineer, I work on an internal tool,', "3. which serves Google's security engineers and network engineers."]
+1. My name is Tina and I am a software engineer at Google.
+2. As a software engineer, I work on an internal tool,
+3. which serves Google's security engineers and network engineers.
 ```